 The clogs are brought about by the rust that flakes off and joins the coolant flow.
 These small rust particles build up in the smaller tubes of the radiator.
 Clogs and restrictions cause uneven cooling, or the overheating of the engine.

 Car Radiator Replacement

-When the radiator has failed, either through leaking or from clogging up, the replacement must be performed right away.
-Severe overheating will cause catastrophic damage to an engine, and lead to much bigger – and more expensive – repairs.
+When the radiator has failed, either through leaking or from clogging up, replacement must be performed right away.
+Severe overheating causes catastrophic damage to an engine, and leads to much bigger – and more expensive – repairs.

 How to Prevent Radiator Failure